 6. Get cultured in the best museums of New York City

-Whether you want to devour the city's entire museum offerings or select one or two museums to visit during your trip, I've put together this list of 10 best museums in New York City:.
-Here you can read the highlights of each one of them so you can see all the options that exist, what you will see in each one or how to get tickets at the best price.
+Whether you want to devour the city's entire museum offerings or select one or two museums to visit during your trip, I've put together this list of 12 best museums in New York City.
+Here you can learn about the highlights of each one of them so you can see all the options that exist, what you will see in each one, and most importantly how to get tickets at the best price.

-Impossible not to mention, among the must-sees of New York, the MoMa or Museum of Modern Art: of the city.
-In its halls you can find such iconic paintings as 'The Starry Night' by Van Gogh, 'The Persistence of Memory' by Dali, 'Les Demoiselles d'Avignon' by Picasso, 'Cambell Soup Cans' by Andy Warhol and many other works of modern art that are worth seeing live at least once in a lifetime.
+It is impossible not to mention, among the must-sees of New York, the MoMa or Museum of Modern Art.
+In its halls you can find such iconic paintings as 'The Starry Night' by Van Gogh, 'The Persistence of Memory' by Dali, 'Les Demoiselles d'Avignon' by Picasso, 'Campbell's Soup Cans' by Andy Warhol, and many other works of modern art that are worth seeing with your own eyes at least once in a lifetime.

-If you are curious to visit the wax museum to see up close what your idols or the most popular characters are like today and historically, Madame Tussauds is a great option.
-Besides being a fun visit, it will leave you with countless photos and anecdotes that are worth it.
-If you go with children or friends, it is a great option.
-I leave you here all the information about Madame Tussauds New York tickets:.
+Visiting a wax museum to see up close what popular celebrities are like?
+If this sounds good to you, then Madame Tussauds is a great option.
+Besides being a fun visit, it will leave you with countless photos and anecdotes that are totally worth it.
+It is also a great experience to go with your children or friends.
+Here's all the information about Madame Tussauds New York tickets.

-Today it is still one of the most important scientific and research centers in the city and its collection houses thousands of fossils, meteorites and minerals that you will not be able to see anywhere else.
-If you are also visiting New York with children, do not hesitate to make this visit that will leave them speechless.
+Today it is still one of the most important scientific and research centers in the city and its collection houses thousands of fossils, meteorites, and minerals that you will not be able to see anywhere else.
+If you are also visiting New York with children, do not hesitate to include this visit in your itinerary, it will be one of their favorite experiences throughout the whole trip.

 7. Take a stroll through Central Park